-Living with arthritis aches and pains significantly decreases an older adult’s quality of life and can contribute to serious health conditions like obesity and major depression.
+Living with arthritis aches and pains significantly decreases an older adult’s quality of life and can contribute to severe health conditions like obesity and major depression.

 It can also make them extra cranky and not want to engage in activities they used to enjoy.

 Arthritis affects nearly 50% of American adults aged 65 years or older.
-And many seniors develop chronic arthritis pain in their hips.
+And many seniors develop chronic hip arthritis pain.

 Typical symptoms include pain, aching, stiffness, and swelling in or around the joints.